How To Pick The Perfect Hotel or Rental…Every Single Time

 Making your choice

-Now we get down to brass tacks.
+Now we get down to brass tacks…how to pick the best rental or hotel.
 You should have your short list of potential listings now, and it’s time to go through and select your winner.

 - Pull them all up as separate tabs next to each other and go through each with a fine-toothed comb.
 Before you start, make sure they all reflect costs and availability for the correct dates and number of people.